Superman (2025 film): Plot

-Clark Kent / Superman stops the nation of Boravia from invading the neighboring country of Jarhanpur and warns Boravian president Vasil Ghurkos to leave Jarhanpur alone.
+Clark Kent / Superman stops the nation of Boravia from invading the neighboring country of Jarhanpur and warns Boravian President Vasil Ghurkos to leave Jarhanpur alone.
 In Metropolis, Superman is defeated for the first time by a metahuman called the "Hammer of Boravia" and flees to his Fortress of Solitude in Antarctica with the help of the superpowered dog Krypto.
 They are followed by Angela Spica / The Engineer, an ally of tech billionaire Lex Luthor.
 Superman's robots use concentrated solar radiation to heal him and comfort Superman with a message from his birth parents, Jor-El and Lara Lor-Van, who sent him to Earth to save him from the destruction of their planet Krypton.
 The message was damaged during the journey, so only the first half can be played.
 Superman returns to Metropolis and is again beaten by the Hammer, who is secretly Luthor's metahuman Ultraman.

 Superman agrees to be interviewed by Lois Lane, his girlfriend and reporter colleague at the Daily Planet, leading to an argument when Lois presses him on the legal and ethical implications of his actions in Boravia.
 Luthor unleashes a kaiju on Metropolis as a distraction while he infiltrates the Fortress with Ultraman and the Engineer.
 They overpower the robots, capture Krypto, and discover the Kryptonian message; the Engineer restores the damaged portion.
 Superman rescues civilians while fighting the kaiju with the "Justice Gang", a team composed of heroes Green Lantern, Mister Terrific, and Hawkgirl.
-Despite Superman's wanting to take the creature alive, Mister Terrific kills it.
+Despite Superman wanting to take the creature alive, Mister Terrific kills it.
 Luthor broadcasts the Kryptonian message and Superman is shocked to hear the second half, in which his parents urge him to conquer Earth and take many wives to restore the Kryptonian race.